Skip to main content

 777,000

-The Centers for Medicare & Medicaid Services (CMS), a division of HHS, reports that its goal during the medication price negotiations is to promote transparency and engagements with drug manufacturers and the public.
+CMS reports that its goal during medication price negotiations is to promote transparency and engagements with drug manufacturers and the public.

 Steps in the negotiation process include:

-1. Drug companies with a selected medication and the public will have an opportunity to submit information about the first 10 medications to CMS no later than October 2, 2023.
+1. Drug companies with a selected medication and the public have an opportunity to submit information about their drugs to CMS.

-2. Each drug company will be invited to a meeting about its data submission in late 2023.
+2. Each drug company is invited to meet about its data submission.

-4. CMS plans to send an initial offer for a maximum fair price for each drug no later than February 1, 2024.
-The drug companies will have 30 days to accept the initial offer or provide a counteroffer.
+4. CMS sends an initial offer for a maximum fair price for each drug, and manufacturers accept the initial offer or make a counteroffer.

-5. If a maximum fair price is not reached through the initial offer and counteroffer process, CMS will invite the manufacturers with unresolved negotiations to meetings in spring and summer 2024.
-The negotiation period ends on August 1, 2024.
+5. If a maximum fair price is not reached through the initial offer and counteroffer process, CMS will invite the manufacturers with unresolved negotiations to meetings.

-How will consumers benefit from Medicare negotiating drug prices?
+How do consumers benefit from Medicare negotiating drug prices?

-With lower medication prices, consumer out-of-pocket costs should decrease (ideally).
+With lower medication prices, consumer out-of-pocket costs are expected to decrease.
 Medication adherence, which includes filling prescriptions and not skipping doses, may also improve if patients are better able to afford their medications.

 Are there any alternative analyses of the drug negotiation program?

-Kenneth Thorpe, PhD, chair of the Department of Health Policy & Management in the Rollins School of Public Health at Emory University in Atlanta, objects to the approach of attempting to lower the cost of 10 medications that account for 20% of Medicare’s pharmacy drug spending.
+Kenneth Thorpe, PhD, at the Rollins School of Public Health at Emory University in Atlanta said he objects to the approach of trying to lower the cost of medications through drug price negotiation.

-“This was sold as ‘we’re going to really get the high price of drugs down.’
+“This was sold as ‘We’re going to really get the high price of drugs down.’
 That’s not what this is.
 They’re not targeting high-priced drugs.
-They’re targeting high-used drugs to treat chronically ill patients,” said Thorpe, who served as HHS deputy assistant secretary for health policy from 1993 to 1995.
-While in this role, he coordinated all financial estimates and program impacts for President Bill Clinton’s healthcare reform proposals.
+They’re targeting high-used drugs to treat chronically ill patients,” Thorpe said.
+When he worked at HHS from 1993 to 1995, he coordinated financial estimates and program impacts for President Bill Clinton’s healthcare reform proposals.

-“The $2,000 out-of-pocket cap is the key.
+“The $2,000 out-of-pocket cap [in 2025] is the key.
 It’s still too high, I think,” he told GoodRx.
-“I would have liked to have seen it lower, and I would have liked to have seen the legislation mimic what Medicare Advantage does — not just cap insulin, but have caps or eliminate cost-sharing for mood disorders, diabetes drugs, cholesterol medications — things that we know are really effective in reducing overall costs and keeping these patients healthy.”
+“I would have liked to have seen it lower, and I would have liked to have seen the legislation mimic what Medicare Advantage does — not just cap insulin but have caps or eliminate cost sharing for mood disorders, diabetes drugs, cholesterol medications.
+[These are] things that we know are really effective in reducing overall costs and keeping these patients healthy.”

 Has there been pushback to price negotiation?